- What is a neurological physiotherapist?

 We understand that sometimes it is not possible to attend a pre-arranged session and that it may need to be cancelled.
 We ask you to give us as much notice as possible so that we are able to organise our diary and keep the clinic as efficient as we can.
-If you fail to attend a session without giving us any notice, or if you cancel on the same day as the session then we may charge you a cancellation fee equivalent to the cost of the session.
+If you fail to attend a session without giving us any notice, or if you cancel within 24hours of the session, then we may charge you a cancellation fee equivalent to the cost of the session.
 This will be at the Business Practice Managers discretion and will take all the circumstances into consideration.

 - Where are you?

 TherapyMatters is in the Bell Meadow Business Park which is in Pulford, Chester.
 We are only a few minutes drive past the Grosvenor Garden Centre and are very easy to find.
 Once you come into the site – turn left and go towards the back of the business park – you will find Aldford House just there.
 Have a look at our ‘Contact Us’ page for more information, and phone us if you need more help.